LogtalkDotOrg/logtalk3/manuals/sources/userman/nomenclature.rst

 **virtual member function**
    There is no ``virtual`` keyword in Logtalk.
 Any inherited or imported predicate can be redefined (either overridden or specialized).
-   Logtalk can use static binding or dynamic binding for locating both method declarations and method definitions.
+   Logtalk can use :term:`static binding` or :term:`dynamic binding` for locating both method declarations and method definitions.
 Moreover, methods that are declared but not defined simply fail when called.

 .. _nomenclature_java: